Aquasys/django-sphinx-autodoc/README.rst

 If you're using Django with Sphinx and want to autodoc all these apps in a wink of an eye, then this app is for you.

+This application fits well with django-sphinxdoc (do pip install django-sphinxdoc)

 How it works
 ------------

+Copy the generate_autodoc.py file in your project directory, then execute it.

 It will scrape all your .py files in each application listed by INSTALLED_APP, then add automodules in your DS_ROOT/modules.rst.